ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/using-analyzers.markdown

 ## Creating Own Analyzer

 You can create a custom analyzer on your own and deploy it to RavenDB server.
-You need to perform the following steps:
+To do that pefrom the following steps:

-- the analyzer needs to be a class that inherits from abstract `Lucene.Net.Analysis.Analyzer` (you need to reference `Lucene.Net.dll` supplied with RavenDB Server package),
+- create a class that inherits from abstract `Lucene.Net.Analysis.Analyzer` (you need to reference `Lucene.Net.dll` supplied with RavenDB Server package),
-- your DLL needs to be placed next to RavenDB binaries (note it needs to be .netstandard 2.0 assembly)
+- your DLL needs to be placed next to RavenDB binaries (note it needs to be compatible with .NET Core 2.0 e.g. .NET Standard 2.0 assembly)
 - the fully qualified name needs to be specified for an indexing field that is going to be tokenized by the analyzer

 {CODE analyzers_6@Indexes\Analyzers.cs /}